liver2/APCS_Szabo_SeniorSeminar/README.md

 January 22: Went forward with the first loop of the "first-choice first" soluion.
 Created various methods for Student and Seminar classes to aid the process of placing the students in the seminar as students are proecssed with the algorithm.
 Thought about a system to prioritize holding high-popularity classes at different times (might start over with this method.)

 January 24: Ditched the first-choice first solution and used the "Collections" class to randomly shuffle the arraylist of students and run an optimization algorithm to find an "optimization score," saving the lowest one i find.

+January 26: wrote the "fill" function to fill in the students who could not get their choices or did not fill out the form.